Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/02-Description-KNIME.md

 1. Change the 'Signal to Noise' metanode inside the 'Gaussian Sweep' metanode to calculate Mean Square Error instead of Signal to Noise
 1. Change the Gaussian filter to an Anisotropic Diffusion Filter and show the results, how do Kappa and Iterations effect the SNR of the output images?
 Is there a value of Kappa which works for all images?
 1. Change the 'Salt and Pepper' noise to 'Add Specific Noise' and now instead of changing 'Sigma' change the standard deviation of the noise with a fixed sigma.
 How does the SNR change with increasing noise?
-1. __MegaChallenge__ combine the result from the last with the code from Part 2 to determine which filters work best at which 'Standard Deviation'
+1. __MegaChallenge__ combine the result from the last with the code from Part 3 to determine which filters work best at which noise level.